SUMMARY OF RULES

 9.2 After 30 minutes play has been lost, the total overs in the match are reduced by one per 4 minutes lost, and if the first innings is still in progress the number of overs per team is recalculated accordingly, so that both teams have the same number of overs.

 9.3 If this is not possible because there is insufficient time left for the second team to bat as many overs as the first team, then they will receive the number of overs remaining and the result will be determined by run rate over the entire innings of each team, provided that both teams have received at least 15 overs.

 9.4 If both teams can not receive at least 15 overs the match is a “no result”.

 9.5 Bowlers’ limits and powerplay overs will be re-calculated by the umpires pro rata.

 Each team must supply their own scorer.
 This person should not be a person playing in the game and should be fully dedicated to scoring in both innings and must be competent at scoring.

 CCA will appoint umpires for matches.
 Teams are expected to supply umpires to officiate at games as required by CCA.
 Umpires should be neutral and not participating in the game as players.

 11. PENALTY POINTS FOR BREACH OF RULES.

 11.1 Late starts

-a) 1 point deducted from points attained at the rate of 1 point for every 2 minutes late starting eg 10.02am start = 1 Penalty Point – 10.04am start = 2 Penalty Points and so on.
+a) 1 point deducted from points attained at the rate of 1 point for every 2 minutes late starting, for example 10.02am start = 1 Penalty Point – 10.04am start = 2 Penalty Points, and so on.

 b) Start of Play is when the umpire calls 'Play'